errorc0de404/DetectMouseEvents/README.md

 # DetectMouseEvents
-Detect if a mouse event injected!
+Detect if a mouse event was injected!

 This code was initially written to show how easy it is to detect those AHK-Aimbots/Pixel Aimbots, that use functions like SendMessage/mouse_event/SendInput...